 All the rules of dog and human interaction are based on common sense and courtesy.
-The most basic rule: Every day is a new day to your dog!
+The most basic rule: Every day is a new day for your dog!
 By nature, dogs tend to create hierarchies in social situations.
 These hierarchies change with every new dog and every new day.
 You may discover that certain dogs do not get along with your dog, or vice versa.
 This behavior is common and normal, so do not blame the other dog or owner; just recognize that today may be the day that you leave the park early!

 Common Dog Park Behaviors That May Lead to a Conflict